danielrosehill/Claude-Document-This/README.md

 Claude is good at delivering these logs unsolicited via the terminal.

 But without some external tooling, those logs will remain there - printed to the terminal.
 Obviously this is not a viable format for long term retention.

+---

 ## Ways To Skin This Cat

-As is now commonplace in AI, the challenge is less "how could this possibly be done?" and more "from the various ways in which I could do this, which makes the most sense?"
+As is now commonplace in AI, the challenge is less *"how could this possibly be done?"* and more *"from the various ways in which I could do this, which makes the most sense?"*

 I am sharing this repo to offer a couple of methods I've had success with.

+---

 ### 1: MCP to Anything (Notion, Confluence, Google Drive, Email & More!)